 In this paper, we study the effect of tumor repopulation on optimal fractionation schedules, i.e., on the total number of treatment days and the dose delivered per day.
-We are primarily motivated by accelerated tumor repopulation toward the end of radiation treatment, which is considered to be an important cause of treatment failure, especially for head and neck tumors (Withers et al. 1988, Withers 1993).
+We are primarily motivated by accelerated tumor repopulation towards the end of radiation treatment, which is considered to be an important cause of treatment failure, especially for head and neck tumors ([59, 58]).
 Our main conclusion is that accelerated repopulation suggests larger dose fractions later in the treatment to compensate for the increased tumor proliferation.

-1.1.
-Motivation
+1.1 Motivation

 Radiation therapy treatments are typically fractionated (i.e., distributed over a longer period of time) so that normal tissues have time to recover.
-However, such time between treatments allows cancer cells to proliferate and can result in treatment failure (Kim and Tannock 2005).
+However, such time in between treatments allows cancer cells to proliferate and can result in treatment failure ([22]).
 The problem of interest then is the determination of an optimal fractionation schedule to counter the effects of tumor repopulation.
-Using the biological effective dose (BED) model, a recent paper (Mizuta et al. 2012) mathematically analyzed the fractionation problem in the absence of repopulation.
-For a fixed number of treatment days, the result states that the optimal fractionation schedule is to deliver either a single dose or an equal dose on each treatment day.
+Using the biological effective dose (BED) model, a recent paper ([35]) has mathematically analyzed the fractionation problem in the absence of repopulation.
+For a fixed number of treatment days, the result states that the optimal fractionation schedule is to either deliver a single dose or an equal dose at each treatment day.
 The former schedule of a single dose corresponds to a hypo-fractionated regimen, in which treatments are ideally delivered in as few days as possible.
-The latter schedule of equal dose per day corresponds to a hyperfractionation regimen, in which treatments are delivered in as many days as possible.
-The work in this paper further develops the mathematical framework in Mizuta et al. (2012) and analyzes the effect of tumor repopulation on optimal fractionation schedules.
-We are interested in optimizing nonuniform (in time) dose schedules, motivated primarily by the phenomenon of accelerated repopulation, i.e., a faster repopulation of surviving tumor cells toward the end of radiation treatment.
+The latter schedule of equal dose per day corresponds to a hyper-fractionation regimen, in which treatments are delivered in as many days as possible.
+The work in this paper further develops the mathematical framework in [35] and analyzes the effect of tumor repopulation on optimal fractionation schedules.
+We are interested in optimizing non-uniform (in time) dose schedules, motivated primarily by the phenomenon of accelerated repopulation, i.e., a faster repopulation of surviving tumor cells towards the end of radiation treatment.

-1.2.
-Related Work
+1.2 Related Work

-There has been prior work on the optimization of nonuniform radiation therapy fractionation schedules (Almquist and Banks 1976; Swan 1981, 1984; Marks and Dewhirst 1991; Yakovlev et al. 1994; Yang and Xing 2005), some of which also includes tumor repopulation effects.
-However, these works have either not used the BED model or have primarily considered other factors such as tumor reoxygenation.
-It has been shown that effects such as reoxygenation, redistribution, and sublethal damage repair can result in non-uniform optimal fractionation schemes (Yang and Xing 2005, Bertuzzi et al. 2013).
-Previous works have considered the case of exponential tumor growth with a constant rate of repopulation (Wheldon et al. 1977, Jones et al. 1995, Armpilia et al. 2004).
-Other tumor growth models, e.g., Gompertzian and logistic, have also been considered although mostly in the context of constant dose per day (Usher 1980, McAneney and O'Rourke 2007).
+There has been prior work on the optimization of non-uniform radiation therapy fractionation schedules ([1, 49, 50, 32, 60, 61]), some of which also includes tumor repopulation effects.
+However, these works have either not used the BED model or have primarily considered other factors such as tumor re-oxygenation.
+It has been shown that effects such as re-oxygenation, re-distribution, and sublethal damage repair can result in non-uniform optimal fractionation schemes ([61, 6]).
+Previous works have considered the case of exponential tumor growth with a constant rate of repopulation ([57, 20, 3]).
+Other tumor growth models, e.g. Gompertzian and logistic, have also been considered although mostly in the context of constant dose per day ([53, 33]).

 There is a significant amount of literature, especially from the mathematical biology community, on the use of control theory and dynamic programming (DP) for optimal cancer therapy.
-Several of these works (Zietz and Nicolini 2007, Pedreira and Vila 1991, Ledzewicz and Schättler 2004, Salari et al. 2014) have looked into optimization of chemotherapy.
-For radiation therapy fractionation, some studies (Hethcote and Waltman 1973, Almquist and Banks 1976, Wein et al. 2000) have used the DP approach based on deterministic biological models, as in this paper.
+Several of these works ([63, 42, 29, 47]) have looked into optimization of chemotherapy.
+For radiation therapy fractionation, some studies ([18, 1, 55]) have used the DP approach based on deterministic biological models, as done in this paper.
 However, these works have not carried out a detailed mathematical analysis of the implications of optimal dose delivery in the presence of accelerated repopulation.
-Using imaging information obtained between treatment days, dynamic optimization models have been developed to adaptively compensate for past accumulated errors in dose to the tumor (Ferris and Voelker 2004, de la Zerda et al. 2007, Deng and Ferris 2008, Sir et al. 2012).
-There also has been work on online approaches that adapt the dose and treatment plan based on images obtained immediately prior to treatment (Lu et al. 2008; Chen et al. 2008; Kim et al. 2009, 2012; Kim 2010; Ghate 2011; Ramakrishnan et al. 2012).
+Using imaging information obtained between treatment days, dynamic optimization models have been developed to adaptively compensate for past accumulated errors in dose to the tumor ([12, 10, 11, 48]).
+There also has been work on online approaches which adapt the dose and treatment plan based on images obtained immediately prior to treatment ([30, 9, 24, 23, 14, 25, 45]).